What

 Impact for Women

-See http://www.impactforwomen.org.au/bags-of-love-ideas.html for more ideas
+See http://www.impactforwomen.org.au/bags-of-love-ideas.html for more ideas.

-Put them into ‘bags of love’ to give to women escaping violent family situations.
+Impact for Women puts them into ‘bags of love’ to give to women escaping violent family situations.

 Material/fabric (including sheets, doona covers, pillowslips, etc)